(CNN) -- The scenes are straight out of a disaster blockbuster: A killer storm takes aim at one of the most populated regions of the country.

 The price tag for potential wind damage alone is estimated between $2.5 billion and $3 billion, according to the Federal Emergency Management Agency.

-The estimate doesn't take into account potential flooding and other damage, though the federal government preemptively declared states of emergency in a number of locales to help states cope with Sandy and the aftermath.
+The estimate doesn't take into account potential flooding and other damage, though the federal government preemptively declared states of emergency in

 Classes, trading and campaigning canceled

-Officials have canceled classes Monday for more than 2 million public school students in districts such as New York, Philadelphia,
+Officials have canceled classes Monday for more than 2 million public school students in districts such as New York, Philadelphia, Boston and Baltimore, while numerous universities as well as federal government offices in Washington and government offices in states like New Jersey were preemptively closed.

 The U.S. stock exchanges will be closed Monday and possibly Tuesday, announcements that followed soon after New York declared a state of emergency on Sunday.